quang-do-se/aws-certs/devops/tmp/study.md

 - Audit and ensure resource compliance over time

-- Remediate noncompliant resources with `CloudWatch Events` or native integration with `AWS Systems Manager Automation`
+- Remediate noncompliant resources with `CloudWatch Events` or native integration with `AWS Systems Manager Automation` in Rules' settings.

 - (IMPORTANT!!!)
 Event Types in Config: https://docs.aws.amazon.com/config/latest/developerguide/monitor-config-with-cloudwatchevents.html#create-cloudwatch-events-rule-for-awsconfig
   - **Config Configuration Item Change** vs. **Config Rules Compliance Change**

-- SNS Topic is used for the whole config.
+- SNS Topic is used for the whole Config (for operational insights).
 There is no SNS notification at Rule level.
+You should use `CloudWatch Events` for Rules.

 ----------